Hidden Gems: The 10 Best Grand Cayman Beaches

 Hidden inside Barkers National Park, this secluded beach feels like your own private paradise.
 It’s long, wild, and often empty — perfect for anyone seeking quiet.
 The clear, shallow water and shady trees make it an ideal spot for a relaxing swim or a nap under the palms.

 You may see colorful kite surfers offshore; it’s a great spot for lessons too!
-There are no restaurants, bars, or facilities nearby, so be sure to pack a lunch and a cooler with drinks before you go — it’s all part of the adventure.
+There are no restaurants, bars, or facilities nearby, so be sure to pack a lunch and a cooler with drinks before you go.

 4. Cemetery Beach – Serenity Meets History

 On the north end of Seven Mile Beach, Cemetery Beach is a peaceful stretch away from the bustle.
-Its unusual name comes from Cayman’s early settlers, who used the sandy coastline as burial grounds.
+Its unusual name comes from Cayman’s early settlers, who used the island's sandy coastline as a burial ground.

 The snorkeling here is beautiful — clear water, healthy coral, and plenty of fish — but it’s best to snorkel with a buddy and use a snorkel buoy and flag so boats can see you.